 Completion of 27 elective credits within the UNMA program

 In addition to academic courses, students can enroll in a three credit course, 790:590 Research Internship in United Nations and Global Policy Studies or in our six week European Summer Institute in Kassel, Germany held in the summer.

-If students are planning to take any courses outside of the UNMA Program they need to get an approval from the Executive Director of the UNMA Program.
+If students are planning to take any courses outside of the UNMA Program they need to get an approval from the Vice Chair of the UNMA Program.